 Does this sound familiar to anybody?
 I don't want you to get the impression that I've never worked before or that I can't do anything, but I do have trouble fitting in at work, holding down a job for any significant length of time, and finding any kind of satisfaction in my work.

+Would I be better off playing the lottery than trying to win a scholarship?
 I've applied for about fifty that the deadline is now past for, with no result.
 I'm beginning to think that prospecting for gold in my backyard might be a better use of my time.

 How does one choose a school?
 I don't know if decision-making is a problem among most people with OCD, but I struggle to decide whether I want chocolate or vanilla ice cream in my cone; and if, (as I often do to avoid choosing) I decide I want a scoop of each, then which flavor on top and which on bottom?
 With decisiveness of that level, what am I supposed to do when confronted with a thousand universities?